jkotlinski/forth-strfmt/README.md

 Conversion specifications have the following format:

  * Introductory % character
- * An optional - that specifies left justify.
+ * An optional - that specifies left justify
+ * An optional 0 that left-pads using 0 instead of space
- * An optional decimal integer value that specifies minimum field width.
+ * An optional decimal integer value that specifies minimum field width
  * A conversion format specifier

 The following format specifiers are available: